OpenFreeEnergy/kartograf/docs/tutorial/fused_rings.rst

 Creating atom mappings between two ring systems where only one is fused can be difficult as there are two possible options. ``Kartograf`` is able to create both possible mappings and the user can select which via the use of the ``allow_partial_fused_rings`` flag.
-In this short tutorial we will demonstrate how to use this flag to generate the desired mappings for this special case, first lets start by creating our example molecules and aligning them, we will be following the :ref:`mapping tutorial <mapping_tutorial>` for this part.
+In this short tutorial we will demonstrate how to use this flag to generate the desired mappings for this special case.
+First, lets start by creating our example molecules and aligning them.
+We will be following the :ref:`mapping tutorial <mapping_tutorial>` for this part.

 .. code-block::